The Highland Park mass shooting and the motive we can never address

 But what’s more troubling is that the motive behind the killing, based on early reports, is not one that is likely to be easily addressed.

-According to NBC News, the person of interest who police and federal law enforcement officials arrested last night has a long history of involvement in internet subcultures which glorify violence and mass death.
+According to NBC News, the suspect who police and federal law enforcement officials arrested last night has a long history of involvement in internet subcultures which glorify violence and mass death.
 Congress can’t ban internet subcultures, nor can law enforcement police the speech of even the most alienated and disturbed of young men.
 But according to the US Supreme Court, states can’t enact many types of gun laws that could keep those young men from acquiring the types of powerful weapons preferred by most mass shooters.

 It’s also unclear whether the Republican-appointed justices who comprise the high court’s majority would permit Congress to enact the sort of ban on military-style semi-automatic weapons (similar to the assault weapons ban that expired in 2004) that many Democrats would like to see reinstated.